EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “I don’t understand\!”

-The sun stood behind the statue, making a halo out of its uncaringly shining rays.
+The sun stood behind the statue, making a halo out of its rays, not caring in the least that it was blind me.

 “Don’t you look at me like that, wipe that goddamn smile off your face\!”

-Her gaze pressed me down to my knees.
-The smell irritated my nose.
+Her gaze was heavy, I fell to my knees.

 “Say something… anything…”

-“I didn’t ask to be reincarnated…” My fists fell to the floor..
+“I didn’t ask to be reincarnated…” The carpet felt itchy under my fists.

 “I can’t even kill anyone in this life\!”
-Thumps sounded from the carpeted floor.
+I banged on the carpeted floor, thumps echoed from it.

-“I can’t do this…” Tears rolled down from my face, staining the blood-red carpet.
+“I can’t do this…” Something warm rolled down my face, staining the blood-red carpet.
 “Tell me what to do…”

 “Esther\!”
-Victoria ran over to me, finding me splayed out in front of the statue.
+Mom ran over me kneeling in front of the statue.
 “What’s wrong?”
-She hugged me there on the floor.
+She hugged me.

 I pressed my face into her arms.
 “Mom…”